naman/Projectile/CONTRIBUTING.md

-# Contributing to Jobport
+# Contributing to Projectile
-Thank you for your interest in contributing to Jobport!
+Thank you for your interest in contributing to Projectile!

 ## Contributing Code
-If you haven't already, please set up your local environment using instructions from [this Wiki](https://github.com/IIIT-Delhi/placement/wiki).
+If you haven't already, please set up your local environment using instructions from [this Wiki](https://github.com/IIIT-Delhi/dhcs/wiki).

 - Fork or clone the repo.
 - Make a some changes on your local branch